Hardiness zones

 Light: Full sun

-Watering: None needed after establishment.
-Occasional water during the winter may be applied if winter rains fail to materialize in order to invigorate.
-Responds well to supplemental water especially during the summer; however, too much extra water will encourage rank growth.
+Watering: Little is needed after establishment.
+Only rarely irrigate during the winter if winter rains fail to materialize, otherwise responds well to supplemental water during the summer.
+But be careful as too much extra water will encourage rank growth.

-Pruning: Slight shearing during the fall before onset of winter growth is used to increase landscape symmetry.
+Pruning: Generally none, but slight shearing during the fall before onset of winter growth is used to increase landscape symmetry.